 2. Cultural Competence

-How can I demonstrate multicultural competency by being cognizant of cultural norms, values, communication styles, traditions, etc. for various groups, and recognize how these factors might affect cross-cultural interactions?
-We may have different names for this such as communicating across difference, multicultural competence, cross-cultural competence, or intercultural communication.
+How can I demonstrate cultural competency by being cognizant of cultural norms, values, communication styles, traditions, etc. for various groups, and recognize how these factors might affect cross-cultural interactions?
 How can I understand that every interaction with another person is intercultural?
 This may be due to differences between me and the other person that are invisible to me or perhaps there are things at play for each of us that we are unaware of ourselves.

 3. Privilege and Oppression